shreyakalyan06/bookly-support-agent/README.md

 ## Three decisions and what they cost

 **The refund limits get a check in code as well as a line in the prompt.** Costs
 flexibility: a fair exception gets blocked and needs a person.
-Worth it because a refund does not come back, and 56 offline checks prove the limits hold without spending anything on the API.
-The prompt still owns how the agent explains the refusal, which is the part that should change often.
+It is worth it because a refund does not come back, and 56 offline checks prove the limits hold without spending anything on the API.
+The prompt still owns how the agent explains the refusal.

-**The agent quotes policy only after retrieving it, and cites the passage.**
+**The agent quotes policy only after retrieving the passage, and cites the passage.**
-Deflection drops and resolved-correctly rises, so you pick which one you report.
+Deflection drops and resolved-correctly rises.
 Worth it because without a cutoff there is always a least bad match, and a gift card passage will confidently answer a question about loyalty points.

-**An unclear request gets a question, never a guess.** Costs one extra message.
-Worth it because guessing right usually means cancelling the wrong order sometimes.
+**An unclear request gets a question and not a guess.** That just costs one extra message. it is worth it because guessing right usually means cancelling the wrong order sometimes.

 Two smaller ones.
 Chat rather than voice, because in four hours voice spends the budget on speech handling instead of on the permission design.
 The tool layer, the